Pupil Premium

 Challenge number(s) addressed |

-Additional social activities and opportunities to support development of social skills, self-esteem, confidence and independence |
+Additional social activities (including residentials) and breakfast provision and opportunities to support development of social skills, self-esteem, confidence and independence |

 We have observed that compared to their mainstream peers, many of our pupils have restricted social opportunities.
 Very often, this negatively affects their social skill development, independence, confidence, self-esteem and emotional health.
-By offering a programme of social activities, we will support students to develop socially and emotionally. |
+By offering a programme of social activities, we will support students to develop socially and emotionally.
+Supporting with meal provision at the start of the day helps with engagement and being ‘ready to learn’ as basic needs have been met.
+Financial support with residentials provides opportunity for pupils to attend and benefit from a social experience away from the family home, with plenty of opportunities for life skills, risk taking and independence. |

 1,2,3 |

-Activity Budgeted cost: £2,000 |
+Activity Budgeted cost: £4,915 |

 Evidence that supports this approach |